ZachiNachshon/dotfiles-example/README.md

     │   └── files              # dotfiles that are being symlink to $HOME directory and get sourced on new shell session │       └── ...
-    │   └── transient          # dotfiles that only gets sourced on new shell session │       └── .secrets
+    │   └── transient          # dotfiles that only gets sourced on new shell session │       ├── .extra
+    │       └── .secrets
     │   └── .dotfiles-scripts  # dotfiles install/uninstall management script
     └── ...

-> It is not recommended to commit the transient files as they may contain sensitive information
+> It is not recommended to commit the .secret transient file as it may contain sensitive information

 ## Quick Start Guide